Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Soon, a vicious cycle forms, with the person challenging the puppy and the puppy reacting with the behavior escalating more and more as trust of people near him while he eats decreases.
+Soon, a vicious cycle forms, with the person challenging the puppy and the puppy reacting with the behavior escalating more and more as the trust of people near him while he eats decreases.

-The resolution of the program is therefore not a rank-reduction program, but rather a behavior modification which through desensitization and counterconditioning aims to teach the puppy that, when people come close to him, they are not attempting to steal his food, but actually want to start adding delicacies to his plate.
+The resolution of the program is therefore not a rank-reduction program, but rather a behavior modification that through desensitization and counterconditioning aims to teach the puppy that, when people come close to him, they are not attempting to steal his food, but actually want to start adding delicacies to his plate.

 It may help to tell clients that messing with a dog’s food bowl when he is trying to eat is like somebody messing with your plate or petting your head when you are trying to eat dinner.
 Nobody likes that.
 However, you may be more tolerant, maybe even look forward to the person approaching if you know that the person was going to give you a small bowl of Ben & Jerry’s Chocolate Therapy ice cream every time approached.

-— ~Dr. Albright, veterinary behaviorist
+— Dr. Albright, veterinary behaviorist

 A History of Punishment